slevithan/regex/README.md

 Additionally, JavaScript regex syntax is hard to write and even harder to read and refactor.
 But it doesn't have to be that way!
 With a few key features — raw multiline strings, insignificant whitespace, comments, subroutines, interpolation, and *named capture only* mode — even long and complex regexes can be **beautiful, grammatical, and easy to understand**.

 `regex` adds all of these features and returns native `RegExp` instances.
-It always uses flag <kbd>v</kbd> (already a best practice for new regexes) so you never forget to turn it on and don't have to worry about the differences in other parsing modes (and in environments without native flag <kbd>v</kbd>, it enforces <kbd>v</kbd>'s rules so your regexes are forward compatible).
+It always uses flag <kbd>v</kbd> (already a best practice for new regexes) so you never forget to turn it on and don't have to worry about the differences in other parsing modes (and, in environments without native flag <kbd>v</kbd>, it enforces <kbd>v</kbd>'s rules so your regexes are forward and backward compatible).
 It supports atomic groups via `(?>…)` to help you improve the performance of your regexes and avoid catastrophic backtracking.
 And it gives you best-in-class, context-aware interpolation of `RegExp` instances, escaped strings, and partial patterns.

 ## 🦾 New regex syntax